 How to find a financial adviser

-For advice on later life issues (help with your pension pot, retirement planning, long term care planning, equity release, inheritance tax planning or wills and probate)
+For advice on pension and retirement planning, long term care planning, equity release, inheritance tax planning or wills and probate)

-For mortgages, protection insurance, pensions, investments and general financial advice
+For mortgages, protection insurance, investments and general financial planning

 To find an insurance broker